scoskey/m0037/notes.md

 We begin our study of mathematical logic with the relatively simple theory of *propositional logic*.
 This theory deals with the boolean connectives (P implies Q, and so forth) but excludes quantifiers (for all, there exists).

 In the next part we will study first order logic, which adds the quantifiers back in.
-While that means the material of this section will soon be eclipsed, we include it to help us transition from commonly used logic to true mathematical logic.
+While that means the progress we make in this section will later be replaced, we include it to help us transition from basic logic to genuine mathematical logic.

 We begin by introducing the *language* of propositional logic.
 Every language has an *alphabet*, or set of symbols we may write.
 The alphabet of propositional logic includes: